Counselling and Wellbeing

 Student Wellbeing Mindwaves Connectors are responsible for:

-CQUni provides free and confidential help for all CQUniversity students living in Australia outside of university hours (Including weekends and public holidays).
+CQU provides free and confidential help for all students living in Australia outside of university hours (including weekends and public holidays).

 A qualified crisis responder will answer the call or texts and can help in the following ways: